garbles-labs/magicblock/src/pages/index.md

 ## What is MagicBlocks

-MagicBlocks is bringing the blockchain into mobile gaming.
+MagicBlocks is a web3 mobile studio that bridge the technical gap between blockchain and the mass mobile market.

-Lorem ipsum .......